dbx manual

 -

-"yes"then the draggable element's position will only be updated in the direction of its container orientation: horizontal boxes only go left and right, vertical boxes only up and down - giving the impression that movement is restricted to that direction.
-If set to"no"then draggable elements can move freely. - animate re-ordering
+then the draggable element's position will only be updated in the direction of its container orientation: horizontal boxes only go left and right, vertical boxes only up and down — giving the impression that movement is restricted to that direction.
+If set to"no"

 -